 - Add herbs, turn heat to HIGH and bring broth to a boil.
 Reduce the heat to LOW and simmer, uncovered, for 30 minutes.
 Skim excess foam off the surface as needed.

 - Pour broth through a fine-mesh strainer over a large heat-resistant bowl.
 Shred the turkey meat from the bones, and reserve ¼-½ the meat for the gravy.
 Freeze the remaining meat, in a freezer bag, for later use.

 - To make the roux, melt butter in a medium saucepan over MED-LOW heat and whisk in flour.
 Cook, stirring continuously, until the flour mixture is fragrant and nutty brown, 10-15 minutes.

 - While roux is cooking, pour the reserved broth back into the large saucepan and add the shredded turkey.
 Bring broth to a simmer.

-- While whisking vigorously, slowly add 1-cup of the hot broth to the roux (flour/butter mixture).
+- While whisking vigorously, slowly add 2 cups of the hot broth to the roux (flour/butter mixture).
 Whisk until the mixture is smooth and there are no lumps.
 Whisk this mixture into the simmering broth in the large saucepan.

-- Season the gravy to taste, simmer, stirring often, until thickened or about 20-30 minutes.
+- Season the gravy to taste, simmer and stir often, until thickened or about 20-30 minutes.
 Cover and set aside to cool to room temperature.
 You now have turkey gravy.
 Cover & refrigerate or freeze until ready to use.